hsanjuan/dccpi/README.md

   * Control DCC locomotives using Python
   * Set speed, direction and lights

+Note dccpi does not yet implement any advanced features like decoder registry operations (i.e. set address).

 Hardware requirements
 ---------------------

   * A Raspberry Pi (developed/tested on model B+)
   * The Raspberry Pi needs an additional booster circuit to actually provide the signal to the tracks (working on that).
+  * DCC-decoder-equipped locomotives and tracks.

+`dccpi` should work on any common scale.
+DCC decoders take a wide range of voltage outputs (up to 24v).
+This has been tested on N-scale with a 18v booster circuit.

 Software requirements
 ---------------------